 Summer is hot, and I am adding some new gluten free mug cake recipes so you always have quick and easy no-oven desserts!
 If you love dessert as much as we do, you will want to check out my awesome gluten free mug cake recipes!

-4. This gluten free microwave banana mug cake tastes incredible topped with whipped cream, frosting, or vanilla ice cream.
+- This gluten-free microwave banana mug cake tastes incredible when topped with whipped cream, frosting, or vanilla ice cream.
 Drizzle on some hot fudge, and this becomes an incredible treat!

 Ingredients Notes:

-Are you ready to give this easy banana microwave cake a try?
+Are you ready to try this easy banana microwave cake?
 First, you need a very ripe banana.
 If you don’t have a ripe banana, no worries.
 There are some great tips to help you ripen a banana quickly.

 How To Ripen a Banana:

-• Need that banana asap?
-Bake the banana in the skin at 300º F for 20 minutes.
+- Need that banana asap?
+Bake the banana in the skin at 300ยบ F for 20 minutes.
 I usually make a small slit in the skin so air can escape.

 Step 1: Add your dry ingredients to a small bowl.
 Whisk to blend.
 You could mix the whole cake in the mug, but the edges tend to hold dry ingredients, and the mug cake ingredients may not be fully mixed.